backstage/backstage/docs/tutorials/react-router-stable-migration.md

 Because of the above change, the `PermissionedRoute` component no longer works in all situations with React Router v6 stable.
 It has been deprecated in favor of the new `RequirePermission` component, which can be placed anywhere in order to perform a permissions check.

+It's crucial that you update to `RequirePermission` at the same time as you update to React Router v6 stable as the `PermissionedRoute` component will no longer function.

 ```diff
 -    <PermissionedRoute
 -      path="/catalog-import"